fabiomattei/uddocs/about.md

 1. I need to make a SQL query
 2. I need to define the structure of the table
-3. I need to put the results of the query on the table.
+3. I need to put the results of the query in the table.

 That's it.
 I need just this three things, nothig more than that.

 I put all this information in a json file and this came out: